What is lumbar spinal stenosis?

 - Loss of sexual ability

-Pressure on nerves in the lumbar region can also cause more serious symptoms known as cauda equine syndrome.
-If you have any of these symptoms, you need to get medical attention right away:
+Pressure on nerves in the lumbar region can also cause more serious symptoms known as

 - Loss of bowel or bladder control